osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 ```
 > **_NOTE_**: The API key stored in `OSO_AUTH` is retrieved dynamically rather than hardcoded into the application.
 In this example we use the `os.environ` object to get our API key.
 We highly recommend using *this* or a similar method to load API keys.
 This improves application security and greatly reduces the risk of exposing sensitive information to unintended audiences.

-We begin with a call to `oso_cloud.Oso` and provide the required URL for connecting to Oso Cloud and validating the API key.
+We begin with a call to `oso_cloud.Oso` and provide the URL for connecting to Oso Cloud and validating the API key.
 The function returns an `Oso` class object
 that is captured in `_oso_client`.
 Our first use of `_oso_client` is to upload our existing authorization policy into Oso Cloud.
 This will allow us to begin using Oso Cloud to evaluate information against our policy as soon as our application starts running.

 These calls are run each time our application is launched to ensure that the most up-to-date policy is always available in Oso Cloud.
-Without an uploaded policy file populating facts and authorization decisions will fail.
-If a policy file should be come out of date and no longer model your application correctly, you may also result in errors or other types of unexpected behavior.
+Without an uploaded policy, populating facts and authorization decisions will fail.
+If a policy should become out of date and no longer model your application correctly, you may also result in errors or other types of unexpected behavior.

 Take a look at `apis.py` to see how this code block is used within an application.

-### Updating Authorization Facts Data
+### Updating Authorization Data
 Finally, we are ready to inspect our first use of the `Oso` client within our app: *telling Oso Cloud what data it must use when evaluating authorization requests.*

-This application demonstrates a scenario in which authorization data (*Oso facts*) are populated into Oso Cloud at the time of creation.
+This application demonstrates a scenario in which authorization data (*facts*) are populated into Oso Cloud at the time of creation.
 An alternative scenario would be populating *facts* from a database or some other static entity.
 In either case, the way we use the `Oso` client is the same.

-In the API request, `/create-repo`, a user is able to create a new repository by providing a username and the name of the repository they wish to create.
+In the API request `/create-repo`, a user is able to create a new repository by providing a username and the name of the repository they wish to create.
 Because we are implementing a RBAC authorization model, we want to create a *fact* that uniquely captures the user, repository, and role the user has been given on that repository.
 To do so we write a rule with the predicate `has_role` and provide the parameters needed to establish the `fact`.
 An example from the application is given here:

 ```python
 @_app.route("/create-repo", methods=['POST'])